ALL NATURAL SOAPS & SYNTHETIC-FREE CARE FOR BODY, HOME & PET

 Celebrate business serving society by considering an extrinsic reason for buying what you buy.
 Like buying soap.

 We've worked hard to perfect soap making and consider our handmade soap to be the best anywhere.
-Our all natural skincare products do not include ingredients found on chemicals of concern watch lists.
+We make generous 4.5 ounce bars.
+Our all natural skincare products do not include synthetic ingredients.
 We work hard to substantiate fair trade supply chains, use sustainable packaging, and reinvent, reuse, and recycle whenever we can.
-Our all natural soap bars and products for bath and home are good for your whole system − vegan, fragrance free, and formulated without fillers, petroleum, mineral oil, lanolin, artificial dyes, parabens, or other synthetic ingredients.
+Our 100% all natural soap bars and products for bath, home and pet are whole system nutrition − vegan, fragrance free, and formulated without fillers, preservatives, fragrance, dyes, or other synthetic ingredients.
 Our products do not harm the planet.
 They are cruelty free, and waterway, food area, child, and pet friendly.
-Our artisanal products and small batch soaps are handmade in St. Louis, Missouri.
-And besides ALL THAT, each bar of sammysoap is packed with purpose.
+Our artisanal products and small batch soaps are handmade in St. Louis, Missouri, and besides ALL THAT, each bar of sammysoap is packed with purpose!

 sammysoap is a job creation machine for adults with intellectual disabilities disguised as the world's best soap company.
 We are not a not-for-profit, on purpose.
 We manage to the strengths of our employees to make the best soap around.
 We exist in support of human health, a clean planet, and disability wage equality.

 Please share sammysoap stories and images in your private and online conversations.
 Visit our St. Louis factory and store, and email us at firstname.lastname@example.org to let us know how we're doing.

 Thanks for supporting American made, shopping small, and buying differently. #bthechange